Louis-Allard/Freep/README.md

 Initialize commit came from wilder-louis account, that's Wild Code School git account.

-This projet is the third one made by Nathan Marcy, Richard Gaillez, Loukiana Vivenot, Sabine Robart, Maryline Alves and myself.
+This projet is the third one made by me during the wild code school trainning.

-This is a real projet with a real customer, Clarisse Noulet.
+It's made by ReactJS and Node JS